IBM/aspera-cli/docs/README.erb.md

   password: MyNodePassword
 ```

-In this example, a faspex storage named `testlaurent` exists in Faspex, and is located
+In this example, a faspex storage named `my_storage` exists in Faspex, and is located
 under the docroot in `/mydir` (this must be the same as configured in Faspex).
 The node configuration name is "my_faspex_node" here.